Godzilla: King of the Monsters a beast of a disappointment

 Godzilla's been stomping cities and battling beasties for 65 years across more than 30 Japanese films and countless other media.
 You'd think this cinematic behemoth should be tried and tested, yet Hollywood still can't get it right.

-King of the Monsters, directed by Michael Dougherty, is the third American movie featuring the legendary Titan, after attempts in 1998 and 2014 disappointed audiences.
+King of the Monsters, directed by Michael Dougherty and in theaters now, is the third American movie featuring the legendary Titan, after attempts in 1998 and 2014 disappointed audiences.
 The new flick even implies a link to the vintage version of the iconic creature by borrowing the US title of the very first Godzilla movie back in the 1950s.
-The movie opened in the UK on Wednesday and in Australia on Thursday.
-It smashes into US theaters Friday.

 In terms of direct links, King of the Monsters is a sequel to the dour 2014 Godzilla, and also draws on elements of 2017's delirious Kong: Skull Island.
 Five years after this new version of the atomic lizard stomped San Francisco, clandestine agency Monarch has tracked down assorted other giant monsters, called Titans, in hidden hibernation around the world.
 Luckily, Monarch has also created a device called the Orca to wake and placate the Titans.